 This model can be considered as a combination of both.
 The merchant may charge a fixed price at the beginning and overhead charges for the subsequent variable components.
 For instance, cab services may charge a fixed price till a certain distance.
 After crossing that distance limit, they may charge per kilometre.

-Advantages of Recurring Bill Payments
+Advantages of Recurring Billing Payments

 By now, one thing is clear: the recurring bill model is becoming a staple across all industries.
 But what is the reason behind it?